 OBJECTIVE: In this exercise, you are to compare the street network contents of four maps (really databases), for a place that you know well, as represented in several current on-line mapping services:

-The primary focus should be to compare the factual contents: Do the maps (databases) agree with each other and with your experience/knowlege?
+The primary focus should be to compare the factual contents.
+Do the maps (databases) show similar contents and do they agree with each other and with your experience/knowlege?
+What kinds of information does each map show?
+(Like streets, placenames, landmarks, streams, waterbodies, elevations, topography, scale, grid or latitude and longitude coordinates, north/orientation, etc.) And then, do they all agree?
 I.e., are the street names, shapes and connectivity the same on all of the maps?
 Look closely.

 http://viewer.nationalmap.gov/viewer/ a web interface to maps from USGS data.

 Hints...
 Overlays.
 Clear Map.
 Pan buttons.
 GIS Toolbox.
 "Base Map", "Imagery", and "Blank" buttons.